• A housing community at Chapman University. In the foreground is a red-leafed tree.

 (714) 532-6078

-Madelyn (Morning Star) Duran serves as the Resident Director for Morlan Hall.
+Madelyn (Morning Star) Duran (she/her/hers) serves as the Resident Director for Morlan Hall.
 Morning received her B.A. in Communication Through Arts from the University of La Verne and her M.A. in Arts Management from Claremont Graduate University.
 Morning is currently receiving her PhD in Cultural Studies emphasizing in Indigenous Studies and Decolonial Theory from Claremont Graduate University.
 Morning began serving within higher education in 2018 and has held positions such as Resident Assistant, Community Assistant, Leasing Coordinator, and Resident Director at the University of La Verne, Keck Graduate Institute, Harvey Mudd College, and University of California Riverside prior to arriving at Chapman University.
 Outside of housing, Morning has served as a Projection Designer for Native Voices at the Autry Museum of the American West.
 Morning also serves as the Director of Junior Staff for the Hugh O'Brian Youth Leadership Seminar where she was recognized by President Barack Obama and President Joe Biden by receiving the President's Volunteer Service Award for 2015, 2016, 2018, 2021, and 2023.
 Morning is passionate about servant leadership and takes pride in developing student leaders.
 In her free time, Morning loves to make jewelry, spend time with friends and family, or spend time with her pup!

 photo of Christy Martinez-Saucedo